 However, the likes of ADHD medications and LSD are highly potent and it imposes a risk of abuse.
 ADHD medications could work if the person is suffering from the disorder.
 But for those taking it for boosting their brain, tolerance and dependence is something to watch out for.

 LSD is a psychedelic substance and it can wreak havoc to the brain if taken haphazardly.
 The federal law deems this substance as illegal and in the ranks of notorious drugs like heroin and cocaine.

 It can be both a yes and a no. If you’re talking about the relatively safe options here, I have no reason to stop you.
 However, the psychedelic choices should be out of the window.
 It’s highly dangerous and the process of acquiring and possessing it can land you to jail.
 Of all the answers to the best nootropic stack, you should avoid the illegal ones.

 ADHD medications have long been on the walls of colleges.
 It’s a plague that the law simply can’t arrest.
 As long as there are black markets providing a supply of these medications, it’s far from stopping.

 If you want to be as smart as the people in Silicon Valley, smart drugs aren’t the sole ingredient in the formula.
 At some point, these guys studied and mastered their craft through endless practice.
 There’s no magic pill like the NZT-48.

-So what are the nootropics Silicon Valley take?
+So what is the best nootropic stack?
 It’s a mix of both the good and the bad.

 Don’t get me wrong, Silicon Valley people aren’t illegal druggists masked as programmers or business executives.
 They are all just humans looking for ways to increase their mental and physical endurance.
 Some of them prefer to live on the edge while others are on the safe side.
 To each his own.